19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (b) where the society is to provide any financial service, register the society as a credit society to provide the financial service.

-[23/2008 wef 20/10/2008]
+[23/2008]

 (2) In every case in which the Registrar refuses to register a society, he shall communicate his decision to the applicants.

-(3) An appeal against the refusal of the Registrar to register a proposed society shall lie to the Minister within two months from the date of the refusal, and the decision of the Minister shall be final.
+(3) An appeal against the refusal of the Registrar to register a proposed society shall lie to the Minister within 2 months from the date of the refusal, and the decision of the Minister shall be final.

 ### Evidence of registration